 You may provide us with personal information when you communicate with us.
 You are responsible for providing us with accurate, complete and up-to-date information on a lawful basis.

-Information you provide through our Website: You may provide us with personal information whenever you fill out a form on our Website, for example, to ask us a question, or request that we contact you about our products and services, research or events; to subscribe to our marketing, careers or investor relations emails; to download content; to register for events; or to submit a website form to us for any other reason (including, for example, to exercise rights under GDPR or CCPA).
+Information you provide through our Website: You may provide us with personal information whenever you fill out a form on our Website, for example, to ask us a question, or request that we contact you about our products and services, research or events; to subscribe to our marketing, careers or investor relations emails; to download content; to register for events; or to submit a website form to us for any other reason (including, for example, to exercise privacy rights where they apply).
 The information that you provide to us may include your contact details, and any other information collected on the form to allow us to fulfil the request.

 Information you provide as an employee of a client, through our products or through our client support portals: When you log in to use our products or into our client support portal, you provide us with your name, email address, username and password, and we log your product use.
 Your login credentials may have been created by you or assigned to you either by MSCI or your firm with whom we have a direct contractual relationship.